 To effectively evaluate and demonstrate the drive towards a cultural change, we introduce monitoring measures, such as community surveys, we collect success stories, and engage with the the stakeholder communities to discuss the impact of the NFDI4Earth commitment and related activities.

-The NFDI4Earth Commitment will be drafted by a team from the NFDI4Earth and discussed within the NFDI4Earth organisation before a public commenting phase.
+The NFDI4Earth Commitment is drafted by a team from the NFDI4Earth and discussed within the NFDI4Earth organisation before a public commenting phase.
 We look forward to your input!

-The activities for cultural change will be accompanied by a community survey - look out for more information in the NFDI4Earth Newsletter, our mailing lists, and on social media.
+The activities for cultural change are be accompanied by a community survey - look out for more information in the NFDI4Earth Newsletter, our mailing lists, and on social media.